grahamwgordon/grahamwgordon.github.io/README.md

-My homepage is in index.html . . .
+My homepage is in index.html . . . which can be found here https://grahamwgordon.github.io/index.html . . .